SAE-Web/assessment-chrisjharvey-1/Instructions.md

 ## Part 2

 1. Create an HTML file.
-To save time, you may want to link to the file you created in Part 1.
+To save time, you may want to use the file provided and link to the file you created in Part 1.

 2. Create a button in the HTML file.
 When pressed, it should display a random leader from the list of world leaders in the file.
 It should display the full name, title and country.